 Interest Rate Risk is the risk that the value of the Fund's investments will fall if interest rates rise.
 Generally, the value of fixed-income securities rises when prevailing interest rates fall and falls when interest rates rise.
 Interest rate risk generally is greater for funds that invest in fixed-income securities with relatively longer durations than for funds that invest in fixed-income securities with shorter durations.
 The values of zero-coupon securities and securities with longer maturities are generally more sensitive to fluctuations in interest rates than other fixed-income securities.
 In addition, an economic downturn or period of rising interest rates could adversely affect the market for these securities and reduce the Fund's ability to sell them, negatively impacting the performance of the Fund.
-Potential future changes in government monetary policy may affect the level of interest rates.
+Fiscal, economic, monetary or other governmental or central bank policies, actions or measures have in the past, and may in the future, cause or exacerbate risks associated with interest rates, including fluctuations in interest rates.